Of Commerce, Counsel & the Coin

 The platform core

-Every major federal classified contract touches one of them.
-Every major consumer platform feeds, by contract or by court order, an intelligence-community data pipeline.
-The ostensible competitors collaborate on the only customer who matters.
+Every major federal classified contract touches one of them, every major consumer platform feeds, by contract or by court order, an intelligence-community data pipeline, and the ostensible competitors collaborate on the only customer who matters.

 Vehicle